MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-sendable-item-for-a-specific-account-based-on-the-current-folder.md

 ﻿---
-title: 'How to: Create a Sendable Item for a Specific Account Based on the Current Folder'
+title: 'Create a Sendable Item for a Specific Account Based on the Current Folder'
-TOCTitle: 'How to: Create a Sendable Item for a Specific Account Based on the Current Folder' ms:assetid: 665ebdc5-2912-4d85-ac40-835c9ef9a439 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184614(v=office.15) ms:contentKeyID: 55119796
+TOCTitle: 'Create a Sendable Item for a Specific Account Based on the Current Folder' ms:assetid: 665ebdc5-2912-4d85-ac40-835c9ef9a439 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184614(v=office.15) ms:contentKeyID: 55119796